Fiona Apple: 1994–2001: Tidal and When the Pawn...

 In 1996, Apple's debut album, Tidal, was released by Work Records and Columbia Records.
 The record was largely inspired by Apple's recent breakup with her first boyfriend.
-The album sold 2.7 million copies and was certified three times Platinum in the U.S. "Criminal", the third single, became a hit and the song reached the Top 40 on the U.S. Billboard Hot 100.
+It sold 2.7 million copies and was certified three times Platinum in the U.S. "Criminal", the third single, became a hit and reached the Top 40 on the U.S. Billboard Hot 100.
 The song's controversial Mark Romanek-directed music video played on MTV.
-Other singles from Tidal included "Shadowboxer", "Sleep to Dream", and "Never Is a Promise".
-Apple accepted the MTV Video Music Award for Best New Artist at the 1997 MTV Video Music Awards for her song "Sleep to Dream", during her acceptance speech she said:
+Other singles from Tidal include "Shadowboxer", "Sleep to Dream", and "Never Is a Promise".
+Apple accepted the MTV Video Music Award for Best New Artist at the 1997 MTV Video Music Awards for her song "Sleep to Dream".
+In her acceptance speech she said:

 This world is bullshit.
 And you shouldn't model your life—wait a second—you shouldn't model your life about what you think that we think is cool and what we're wearing and what we're saying and everything.
 Go with yourself.

-Apple responded to criticisms of her acceptance speech in Rolling Stone in January 1998, stating, "When I have something to say, I'll say it."
-During this period, Apple also covered the Beatles' "Across the Universe" and Percy Mayfield's "Please Send Me Someone to Love" for the soundtrack of the film Pleasantville.
+Apple responded to criticisms of her acceptance speech in Rolling Stone in January 1998, saying, "When I have something to say, I'll say it."
+During this period, she covered the Beatles' "Across the Universe" and Percy Mayfield's "Please Send Me Someone to Love" for the soundtrack of the film Pleasantville.
 She later canceled the last 21 dates on a tour in support of her album due to "personal family problems".
 In 1997, Apple met director Paul Thomas Anderson during a photoshoot, and the two began a relationship that lasted until 2002.